Options for treating sacroiliac joint pain

 Sacroiliac (SI) joint fusion with the iFuse Implant System®

 The iFuse System is intended for sacroiliac joint fusion for conditions including sacroiliac joint dysfunction that is a direct result of sacroiliac joint disruptions and degenerative sacroiliitis.
 As with all surgical procedures and permanent implants, there are risks and considerations associated with surgery and use of the iFuse Implant.
 You should discuss these risks and considerations with your physician before deciding if this treatment option is right for you.
+Click here to see the potential risks associated with the iFuse Implant System.

 The iFuse Implant System is designed to provide fusion for the sacroiliac joint by inserting small titanium implants across the sacroiliac joint.
 The procedure involves the insertion of three small titanium implants across the SI joint, and is designed to stabilize and fuse the SI joint.
 This procedure is done through a small incision and takes about one hour.